The Great Exhibition (1851)

 At 1854 by 454 feet wide its vast expanse was brought into clearer focus by the trees and statues that adorned its interior and lauded as both an architectural and engineering wonder its grandeur was further enhanced when its official unveiling was undertaken by the Queen, Prince Consort and other members of the Royal Family.

-Advertised as a chance to witness in one place all the technological wonders of the world it was in reality an opportunity to show off Britain’s industrial might with its exhibits taking pride of place while those from the rest of the world were shunted into corners and piled up one upon the other.
+Advertised as a chance to witness in one place all the technological wonders of the world it was also an opportunity to show off Britain’s industrial might with its exhibits taking pride of place while those from the rest of the world were shunted into corners and piled up one upon the other.

 It was to prove a great success selling more than six million tickets during its run the equivalent of a third of Britain’s population.
 Tickets were priced from three guineas to one shilling with around four million of the cheapest tickets being sold, and the average daily attendance was 42,831 reaching a peak of 109,915 on 7 October.